Miami barely gets past Central Michigan, 17-12

 MIAMI GARDENS, Fla.
+(AP) — Miami’s worst game of the season was good enough to beat Central Michigan.

-(AP) — Jarren Williams passed for 250 yards and a touchdown, DeeJay Dallas ran for another score and Miami got past Central Michigan 17-12 on Saturday.
+Jarren Williams passed for 250 yards and a touchdown, DeeJay Dallas ran for another score and Miami — a 30-point favorite — needed a takeaway in the final seconds to seal a 17-12 win over Central Michigan.

+“Tonight was our second win, but probably our fourth-best performance of the four that we’ve had so far,” Miami coach Manny Diaz said.
+“With all that being said, the only thing we could accomplish here today was beat Central Michigan — which, after the course of 60 minutes when everything was added up, that’s what we got done.”

+The Hurricanes gave up four sacks, committed 13 penalties, allowed a safety, dropped an interception, got a punt blocked, went 1 for 10 on third downs and ran for only 51 yards on 34 attempts — against a Mid-American Conference team whose only other outing against a Power 5 opponent so far this season resulted in a 61-0 beating at Wisconsin.

+And at the end, it took a 59-yard field-changing punt from Miami’s Louis Hedley to pin Central Michigan deep in the final minute and an interception with six seconds remaining before Miami (2-2) could finally exhale.

+“I’m really proud of those kids in that locker room,” said Central Michigan coach Jim McElwain, the former Florida coach whose return to the Sunshine State almost delivered a big upset.
+“They made a decision and a choice this week to go out and really play hard.
+And I tell you what, we played hard — which was great to see.”

-Brevin Jordan caught three passes for 70 yards for the Hurricanes (2-2), who went 85 yards relatively easily for a touchdown on their first drive and then managed a total of only 117 yards and seven points on their next nine possessions.
+Brevin Jordan caught three passes for 70 yards for the Hurricanes, who went 85 yards relatively easily for a touchdown on their first drive and then managed a total of only 117 yards and seven points on their next nine possessions.
 K.J.
 Osborn had a touchdown catch in the third quarter for Miami.

+“We were just really hurting ourselves,” Jordan said.
+“We’ve just got to execute better. … We’re going to clean it up.”

-Ryan Tice kicked a career-long 55-yard field goal for Central Michigan (2-2), in former Florida coach Jim McElwain’s return to the Sunshine State.
-His team was a 30-point underdog, and got within five on quarterback David Moore’s 1-yard rush with 3:21 left.
+Ryan Tice kicked a career-long 55-yard field goal for Central Michigan (2-2).
+The Chippewas got within five on David Moore’s 1-yard keeper with 3:21 left, capping a 17-play drive that was extended in part by four Miami penalties near the goal line.

-The Chippewas elected to kick the ball deep after that score and wound up getting the ball back — but on their own 5 with only 39 seconds left after a 59-yard punt by Louis Hedley.
-Al Blades Jr. sealed the win for Miami by intercepting a pass from Moore with six seconds left.

 Moore finished 23 of 50 for 217 yards.
 Williams completed 17 of 24 passes for Miami.